 Delegating outreach to an AI agent requires trust.
 If the agent drafts messages without review, it can write generic or inaccurate copy that hurts your brand reputation.

-11x.ai Alice operates with high autonomy, often running campaigns in the background with minimal human intervention.
-This is convenient for volume-focused teams, but presents risks for brands that require exact copy controls.
+11x.ai Alice runs with high autonomy, often in the background with little human intervention.
+Convenient for volume-focused teams.
+Risky for brands that need exact copy control.

 Gojiberry provides a structured qualification interface, allowing sales operations to review lead scores and check fit details before pushing contacts to external campaigns.

-Omentir prioritizes control by including a human-in-the-loop review queue.
-The system drafts connection notes and responses, but holds them for your approval, ensuring you retain control over every message sent.
+Omentir includes a human-in-the-loop review queue.
+It drafts connection notes and replies, then holds them for your approval so you still control every send.

 This is the category buyers often underweight.
 A slick demo can make full autonomy look effortless, but the real question is what happens when the agent is wrong.
 Can you pause it quickly?
 Can you inspect drafts?
 Can you see why a lead qualified?
 Can you edit messaging before it hits LinkedIn?
 Can you separate draft campaigns from active ones?
 Those controls matter more than the phrase "AI SDR."

-If your company sells into regulated industries, enterprise accounts, or founder-led networks, favor the platform that gives you the clearest review path.
-If your motion is high-volume and the offer is already proven, you may accept more autonomy in exchange for operational leverage.
+If you sell into regulated industries, enterprise accounts, or founder-led networks, pick the platform with the clearest review path.
+If the motion is high-volume and the offer is already proven, you may trade some control for speed.

 Outbound campaigns must respect platform security limits.
 Sending connection requests at mechanical speeds will trigger LinkedIn's safety filters, resulting in account limits or bans.